MiKTeX/miktex/README.md

 ### Test suite

-You can run the [MiKTeX test
-suite](https://github.com/MiKTeX/miktex-testing "MiKTeX test suite on GitHub") on your fresh MiKTeX setup.
+In order to validate the MiKTeX setup, you can run the [MiKTeX test suite](https://github.com/MiKTeX/miktex-testing "MiKTeX test suite on GitHub").